pydantic/pydantic/docs/usage/dataclasses.md

 ```

 !!! note
-    Keep in mind that `pydantic.dataclasses.dataclass` is a drop-in replacement for `dataclasses.dataclass`
+    Keep in mind that `pydantic.dataclasses.dataclass` is **not** a replacement for `pydantic.BaseModel` (with a small
-    with validation, **not** a replacement for `pydantic.BaseModel` (with a small difference in how [initialization hooks](#initialize-hooks) work).
-There are cases where subclassing
+    difference in how [initialization hooks](#initialize-hooks) work). `pydantic.dataclasses.dataclass` provides a
+    similar functionality to `dataclasses.dataclass` with the addition of Pydantic validation.
+There are cases where
-    `pydantic.BaseModel` is the better choice.
+    subclassing `pydantic.BaseModel` is the better choice.

     For more information and discussion see
     [pydantic/pydantic#710](https://github.com/pydantic/pydantic/issues/710).

-You can use all the standard _pydantic_ field types, and the resulting dataclass will be identical to the one
+You can use all the standard _pydantic_ field types.
+Note, however, that arguments passed to constructor will be copied in order to perform validation and, where necessary coercion.
-created by the standard library `dataclass` decorator.

 The underlying model and its schema can be accessed through `__pydantic_model__`.
 Also, fields that require a `default_factory` can be specified by either a `pydantic.Field` or a `dataclasses.field`.